shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 *yo dawg?*

 The configuration of Puppet itself now happens with two modules; puppet_client (applied globally to all systems) and puppet_master (applied to the masters).
 Previously, there was a class in a "shared local stuff" module, creatively named 'site', that installed a static `puppet.conf` file.
 It chose a different `puppet.conf` file to install based on whether the node was a puppet master or not, and which datacenter the machine was located in.
-All these potential `puppet.conf` files were maintained manually, which is a pain.
+All these potential `puppet.conf` files were maintained manually, which was a pain.

 With the new structure, the client module has `inifile` resources for settings in `puppet.conf` that all nodes get (`server` and `environment` set to parameter values from Hiera, and some static stuff like `stringify_facts = false` and `ordering = random`; [manifest ordering](http://puppetlabs.com/blog/introducing-manifest-ordered-resources) is nice, but we'd like to have the dependencies spelled out so something doesn't bite us when we move resources around in a class - and this keeps us honest on those resource relationships), and the master module has resources for settings that only masters care about (`ca` to true or false based on Hiera data, static stuff like `trusted_node_data = true`, and `dns_alt_names` set to a bunch of combinations of hostnames and domains that might be used to hit the master).